helios-ag/FMElfinderBundle/docs/advanced-configuration.md

             locale: %locale% # defaults to current request locale
             cors_support: true
             editor: simple
-            include_assets: false # disable if you want to handle loading of the javascript and css assets yourself
             connector:
                 debug: true # defaults to false
                 roots:       # at least one root must be defined